thehale/thehale.github.io/_posts/2023-10-29-auto-merging-prs.md

 Without proper protections, automatically merging code can result in broken projects and/or security disasters.
 You can guard against these scenarios with [branch protection rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule).

-> **Note**
->
+> Creating and enforcing branch protection rules is free for **public** GitHub repositories.
+{: .prompt-info }

-> Branch protection rules are free for public GitHub repositories.
-While you can create a branch protection rule for private GitHub repositories, it will only be enforced if the user/organization owning the repository subscribes to a paid plan (e.g. Pro, Team, Enterprise).
+> Branch protection rules can be freely created for **private** GitHub repositories, but will only be enforced if you or your company organization subscribe to a paid plan (e.g. Pro, Team, Enterprise).
+{: .prompt-warning }

-Branch protection rule are configured in your repository settings
+Branch protection rules are configured in your repository settings

 1. Go to `https://github.com/USERNAME/REPOSITORY/settings`
 2. Choose the **Branches** settings group